What They Do: Logging workers harvest forests to provide the raw material for many consumer goods and industrial products.

 Workers sometimes commute long distances between their homes and logging sites.
 In more densely populated states, commuting distances are shorter.
 Logging work is often seasonal, and workers can find more employment opportunities during the warmer months because snow and cold weather adversely affect working conditions.

-Overall employment of logging workers is projected to decline 14 percent over the next ten years.
-Much of the employment decline for these workers stems from declining employment in the logging industry.
+Overall employment of logging workers is projected to decline 4 percent over the next ten years.

-Mechanization of logging operations and improvements in logging equipment have increased productivity, resulting in less demand for logging workers, especially those who work by hand.
-Despite the projected employment declines, some fallers will continue to be needed to fell trees on slopes that cannot be accessed by large machinery.
-Additionally, the need to prevent destructive wildfires by thinning susceptible forests may result in some new jobs.
+Projected employment of logging workers varies by occupation.
+The mechanization of logging operations and improvements in logging equipment have increased productivity, which is expected to reduce demand for logging workers, especially those who work by hand.
+However, the need to prevent destructive wildfires by thinning susceptible forests is expected to support some demand for logging workers.

 ---|---|---|---|---|